-If you think you are ready to expand your restaurant business, and venture into Franchising, here are the ten steps that will guide you through the entire process.
+People are mostly under the impression that franchising a restaurant is a complicated process.
+The truth, though, is far from it.
+Just like any other expansion project, it takes time and effort to franchise restaurants, but that does not mean that it is an arduous process.
+If you think you are ready to expand your restaurant business and venture into Franchise Restaurants, here are the ten steps that will guide you through the entire process.

 1. Current Model Evaluation